cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 A little while ago, I wrote an [article about the dangers of signals in production](https://developers.facebook.com/blog/post/2022/09/27/signals-in-prod-dangers-and-pitfalls/), where I detailed a particularly frustrating outage in Meta production caused by the removal of an innocent looking SIGHUP handler.
-The story goes something like this:

-1. An application uses SIGHUP for some useful purpose (configuration reload, log rotation).
-2. Later, this functionality is deprecated or removed, and the signal handler is removed too.
-3. However, one callsite sending the signal (often in logrotate or a service manager) is missed.
-4. Later, when this callsite fires, the application begins terminating when it receives the now unhandled signal.
-5. Production goes down in the middle of the night.

-While avoiding signals altogether is ideal for many cases, realistically they're deeply embedded in the Linux ecosystem, so as part of my work trying to improve Linux quality and safety I've been working on ways to make signals less dangerous when they're unavoidable.

-This type of outage is particularly insidious because the change that introduces it seems innocent, and the failure often happens weeks later.
-To address this exact problem, I've added the new `--require-handler` flag to `pkill` that provides a safety net for situations just like this.

-## The dangers of signals

-To understand the underlying problem here, let me briefly recap the incident that inspired it.
 At Meta, we have a service called [LogDevice](https://engineering.fb.com/2017/08/31/core-infra/logdevice-a-distributed-data-store-for-logs/).
+As many other daemons do, LogDevice had a signal handler registered for SIGHUP, with the goal being to reopen the log file after rotation.
+All pretty innocuous stuff.

-Along with all its other useful functionality, it had a SIGHUP handler to manage log file rotation.
-One day, the team cleaned up their codebase and removed some unused features, including the code that responded to SIGHUP signals.
+One day, the team cleaned up their codebase and removed some unused features, including the code that responded to SIGHUP signals, which was now unneeded as it was handled in another way.

-Everything worked fine for a few weeks until suddenly, service nodes started dropping at an alarming rate in the middle of the night.
-As it turned out, there was a logrotate configuration that was still sending SIGHUP to the process when rotating logs.
-With the handler removed, the default behaviour for SIGHUP in the kernel kicked in: immediate termination.
+Everything worked fine for a few weeks until, suddenly, service nodes started dropping at an alarming rate in the middle of the night, and a LogDevice outage occurred.
+As it turned out, there was a logrotate configuration that was still configured to send SIGHUP to the process after rotating logs.
+With the handler now removed, the default behaviour for SIGHUP in the kernel kicked in instead: immediate termination.

-The fundamental issue is that many signals, including the commonly used `SIGHUP`, have a default disposition of terminating the process.
-This is a relic from the early Unix days when `SIGHUP` meant "hangup" -- that is, the terminal connection was severed, and there was no point in the process continuing to run.
-Today, `SIGHUP` is widely used for a different purpose: to request applications to reload their configuration or rotate their logs.
+The fundamental issue is that many signals, including the widely used `SIGHUP`, have a default disposition of terminating the process.
+This reflects the literal meaning embedded in `SIGHUP`'s name -- "hangup" -- which indicates the terminal connection was severed, making process continuation unnecessary.
+This original meaning remains valid today, and is used in places like remote SSH sessions where disconnection triggers process termination.

+However, SIGHUP has simultaneously evolved to serve an additional purpose: requesting applications to reload their configuration or rotate their logs.
+This mixed interpretation of `SIGHUP` emerged because daemon processes typically run detached from any controlling terminal, so since these background services wouldn't naturally receive terminal disconnection signals, `SIGHUP` was repurposed by application authors.
+Unfortunately, these mixed signals about `SIGHUP`'s meaning creates a confusing interface with competing interpretations.

 {% sidenote %}
 Many innocent looking signals have default dispositions that are actually quite perilous.
-Here are a few that terminate by default but are often repurposed:
+Here are a few others that terminate by default that you might not

-- `SIGHUP`: Originally for "terminal hangup", and if this was used only as it was originally intended, defaulting to terminate would be sensible.
-With the current mixed usage meaning "reopen files," this is dangerous.
+expect:

 - `SIGUSR1` and `SIGUSR2`: These are "user-defined signals" that you can ostensibly use however you like.
 But because these are terminal by default, if you implement USR1 for some specific need and later don't need that, you can't just safely remove the code.
 You have to consciously think to explicitly ignore the signal.
 That's really not going to be obvious even to every experienced programmer.
-- `SIGIO`: Used for asynchronous I/O. Or killing your process.
-It's a 50/50.
+- `SIGPROF`: Designed as part of profiling timer expiration.
+Apparently your program's time may be up in more ways than one.
+- ...and `SIGIO`, `SIGPOLL`, `SIGHUP`, etc.

 Having these terminate by default is a dangerous footgun for application developers, but it's unfortunately one we have to live with due to backwards